 - Curriculum –providing positive, life affirming learning experiences as well as teaching our children about internet safety;

 - Outside School- ensuring safer activities and environments outside school.

 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the designated lead for Safeguarding is Mrs Young.
-In her absence, Miss Loughlin will act accordingly.
+We are all responsible for ensuring that each child remains safe, however the designated lead for Safeguarding is Mr Miller.
+In his absence, Miss Loughlin will act accordingly.
 If you have any safeguarding concerns regarding a child, please contact the school without hesitation.
 Our safeguarding governor is Mrs Bernadette Davison.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 On-going checks and ‘whistle-blowing’ are in line with current policy.